fabiankung/Smith_Chart_Software/README.md

 2. Add all the *.vb (visual basic code files) and *.resx (resource files) into the project.
 3. Build  the project.

 Alternatively the pre-compile *.exe file is also included, which you can use immediately, for Windows 7 and above.
+Just copy to the harddisk and it should be able to run immediately.